 “That tells you, even though he’s not big, he plays a good defensive game in terms of thinking and using his stick,” Andersson said.

-Andersson described Fasth, a New York Rangers prospect, as a “workout maniac” and the “hardest working guy on the team,” and said he set a good example for Almqvist.
+Andersson described Fasth, a New York Rangers prospect, as a “workout maniac” and the “hardest working guy on the team,” and said he set a good example for Almquist.

-Andersson said Red Wings director of player development Jiri Fischer recently saw Almqvist play and that the former NHLer feels (Almqvist) has “some of the best hockey sense in the whole organization.”
+Andersson said Red Wings director of player development Jiri Fischer recently saw Almquist play and that the former NHLer feels (Almquist) has “some of the best hockey sense in the whole organization.”

-If the situation with HV-71 doesn’t change in the off-season, a move to the American Hockey League with the Grand Rapids Griffins for 2012-13 might be beneficial for Almqvist.
+If the situation with HV-71 doesn’t change in the off-season, a move to the American Hockey League with the Grand Rapids Griffins for 2012-13 might be beneficial for Almquist.

 “Just for the fact that he needs to be challenged more,” Andersson said.
 “If you put him in Grand Rapids, and say this is our power-play man, you can find out what he can do.”